hyperfiddle/electric-fiddle/src/electric_tutorial/webview1.md

 Differential dataflow
 * Watch the talk
 * streaming diffs, e/as-vec, Tap-diffs, e/amb, products ...

-Typeahead - we will explain this later, pulling this forward for the cool demo

 Novel forms
 * `e/watch` on datascript connection